vyos/vyos-documentation/docs/configuration/vrf/index.rst

    automatically assigned from a pool maintained.

 .. cfgcmd:: set vrf name <name> protocols bgp address-family
+            <ipv4-unicast|ipv6-unicast> label vpn allocation-mode per-nexthop

+   Select how labels are allocated in the given VRF.
+By default, the per-vrf mode is selected, and one label is used for all prefixes from the VRF.
+The per-nexthop will use a unique label for all prefixes that are reachable via the same nexthop.

+.. cfgcmd:: set vrf name <name> protocols bgp address-family
             <ipv4-unicast|ipv6-unicast> route-map vpn <import|export>
             [route-map <name>]